youshy/cv/Markdown/README.md

 ## Profile

-As a Lead Software Engineer with over eight years of experience in IT, I bring a wealth of skills and experience to any team.
+As a Lead Software Engineer with over nine years of experience in IT, I bring a wealth of skills and experience to any team.
-I specialize in **tech leadership, multicloud and microservice-based architecture, automation, agile methodologies**, and **mentoring**.
+I specialize in **AI tech, tech leadership, multicloud and microservice-based architecture, automation, agile methodologies**, and **mentoring**.
 I have a unique approach to problem-solving, always full of ideas and eager to approach problems unconventionally.
 However, I am also able to evaluate all options and make informed decisions.

+Many have worked with AI technologies, but few have figured a way to deliver true value.
+I don't follow trends, I follow things that make stuff work.
+I have a few frameworks that I use to create products that serves customers and the stakeholders.

 One of my core values is a **willingness to learn and improve**.
 At the same time, I am passionate about **teaching** and helping others.